-- (a) financial liabilities designated at fair value through profit or loss include: - financial liabilities held for trading, including derivative instruments that are not designated as effective hedging instruments; - financial liabilities that are designated at initial recognition or first-time adoption of IFRS as held at fair value through profit or loss.
+- a.
+Financial liabilities designated at fair value through profit or loss include: - financial liabilities held for trading, including derivative instruments that are not designated as effective hedging instruments; - financial liabilities that are designated at initial recognition or first-time adoption of IFRS as held at fair value through profit or loss.

-These are measured on acquisition at fair value, excluding transaction costs, and subsequently at fair value, with all changes in value recognised in the income statement.
+These are measured on acquisition at fair value, excluding transaction costs, and then at fair value with changes in value through profit or loss.